Shanbashir1/Loving-Pizza/README.md

-# Project 3 - Loving Pizza - A Ordering system for a Pizza Shop to its users.
+# Project 3 - Loving Pizza - A Ordering System.

 ###  For my third project with Code Institue, I will a create a Pizza ordering system using PYTHON.
 [View link to my project 3](https://loving-pizzas.herokuapp.com/)

 ## Introduction
-Loving Pizza is a small family run pizza shop located in the UK, London.
+Loving Pizza is a small family run pizza shop located in UK, London.
 The owners who have been operating the pizza shop for some time now, realise that something is missing and that technology play's a big part of the upcoming future.
-The owners would like the user/customer to order its pizza using its ordering system when visiting the shop or order online via an app.
-The owners have asked to see a online ordering system and how data will be reverted back to the kitchen staff so they are made aware of what and who has ordered.
+The owners would like the user/customer to order its pizza's using its ordering system when visiting the shop or ordering online via the app.
+The owners have asked to see an online ordering system and how the data will be reverted back to the kitchen staff so they are made aware of what and who has ordered.
 Ideally I have tried to keep a simple basic system where the pizza shop are made aware of the customer name and address and pizza requirements.
 The customer is then charged for his pizza.
 In future the owners could look at a more detailed and advance systems which offers more services and deals.

 <img src="/readme-images/main.png" alt = "Main Page" style="height: 500px; width: 800px;">

 ## Design and Planning
-+ Initially I was try to plan for a quiz game but I felt as I had done this with Javascript, I had to broaden my skills and my then plan was a ordering system.
++ My initial plan was to create a quiz game but I felt as I had done this with Javascript, it would be a similiar approach.
 + At the time of my plan I was actually in receipt of a Pizza menu and so decided I could create a simple ordering system, which allows the user to order a pizza.
 + My intial design was to start off with a login screen.
-However I started created a format for data to be transferred from a CSV, just like the Love Sandwich project.
+However I started creating a format for data to be transferred from a CSV, just like the Love Sandwich project.
-+ As I continued creating my design on the worksheets, i linked all my data sheets to my program.
++ As I continued creating my design on the worksheets, I linked all my data sheets to my program.
+This was actually quite easy, and the result was so satisfying, because everything was working as expected first time.
-+ In the process I started to code which diverted me off the login design.
-I had to make alot of changes, the coding did not always give me the outcome i expected, and I had to go searching for answers via tutor support and the internet.
++ Initially the plan was to start with a login & register option, but as I had started to code, this diverted me off the design.
+I had to make alot of changes throughout my project, the coding did not always give me the outcome I expected, and I had to go searching for answers via tutor support and the internet.
+The Love Sandwich project was the main idea concepts and tutorials I would watch over and over again, to get ideas.
-+ After linking my design I decided to create a chart on Lucida chart to get a overall structure of my project.
++ Before I started to code, I sat down and decicded to create a design of my project using Lucida Chart.
++ Even after uploading my design it want various downsizing and ammendments as I felt the options were overcrowding and into much details to be displayed on Prettytables.
 <img src="/readme-images/lucid.png" alt = "Lucida Chart" style="height: 500px; width: 700px;">